 This looming crisis has led Hawaii’s emergency management agencies to call for an emergency airlift of high-risk animals on a chartered Hercules C-130, a turbo-prop aircraft with a military and civilian history of airlifts and rescue missions.
 On October 29, 2020, the plane will cross the Pacific carrying 157 dogs and 525 cats saved from overcrowded shelters on Kauai, Oahu, Maui, Lanai, and the Big Island, before touching down in Seattle, where all 642 animals will be distributed to shelters across the Pacific Northwest and British Columbia.
 Not only will these at-risk pets be flying to a region where demand for adoption is high, they’ll be participating in the largest pet rescue in American history!

 Greater Good Charities and Wings of Rescue are partnering with The Animal Rescue Site for this historic rescue flight, which is being conducted in coordination with Hawaiian Humane Society, Lanai Cat Sanctuary, Hawaii Island Humane Society, Maui Humane Society, Kauai Humane Society, Aloha Ilio Rescue, Kauai SPCA, Banfield Foundation, VCA Pet Hospitals, Tito’s Handmade Vodka, Petco Foundation, Hawaii Veterinary Medical Association, and a very generous grant from the John R. Peterson Foundation.
-This pioneering relief effort will also be used to model future rescue operations.
+Kamaka Air Cargo, which provides cargo shipping in Hawaii, has donated the cost of shipping 50 cats from Lanai Cat Sanctuary to Maui.

 We’re also using this flight as an opportunity to fly in large quantities of pet food, medical supplies, training personnel, and other critical necessities to help animals and caregivers in overwhelmed island shelters.
 Please click here if you’d like to help us fill up the C-130 with blankets, bowls, collars, leashes, toys, and treats before the plane heads back to Hawaii.
 Your generous donations will help Hawaiian shelter pets feel comfortable and loved until they can find their own homes.